Carrasc/leaf-interaction/README.md

 - **Click & drag** the leaf to move it.
 - **Release** the mouse to throw it with a floaty, physics-like motion.

+Credits and assets used:
+Leaf sprite: C-mo Box from Flaticon.
+SFX for leaf: Zapsplat Plant Hit SFX.
+SFX for grab: Asset store Modern UI SFX.